AL-R57/UDP-TCP-Chat-App-Java/README.md

   4. The connection continues until the client disconnects.

 #### 2.2 TCP Client (`TCPClient.java`)

+- **TCPClient**:
+  Using **TCP**, the `TCPClient` class establishes a connection with the server and transmits user-inputted text lines.
+It shows the echoed response from the server on the console after waiting for it.
+Until the user closes the input stream (using `\CTRL> + D`), the client keeps sending messages.

 After connecting to the TCP server, the TCP client transmits messages and shows the server's echoed answers.